-ActionAid has nearly 50 years of experience changing the lives of children and communities through child sponsorship.
+ActionAid has almost 50 years of experience changing the lives of children and communities through child sponsorship.

 Child sponsorship is not just a band-aid solution; it's a viable route out of poverty.
 We have a robust and evidence-based approach to providing support to countries around the world.

 We work hand in hand with local communities to ensure the solutions we implement are long-term, feasible, appropriate and sustainable, ensuring that the work we do empowers communities to become self-sufficient.